Cognigy/Cognigy-CLI/KNOWLEDGE-AI-README.md

     cognigy knowledge-ai ingest --projectId <projectId> --language <languageCode> --knowledgeStoreId 64467681d8170fe52ead079d --input <pathToFileOrDirectory>
    ```

    where you have to replace the value of `--knowledgeStoreId` with the `_id` field returned by the previous command.
-As `--input` you can give a path pointing to a single `.txt` file or to a directory.
-In the latter case, the CLI tool ingests each and every `.txt` file from that directory.
+As `--input` you can give a path pointing to a single `.ctxt` file or to a directory.
+In the latter case, the CLI tool ingests each and every `.ctxt` file from that directory.
 Currently, it does not read files located within nested sub-directories.

    Alternatively you can use the written `./knowledgeStore_<nameOfYourKnowledgeStore>.json` file by specifying it in the command.
 You then no longer have to provide the projectId, language and knowledgeStoreId parameters.